ARTICLE CATEGORIES

 Other Non-Toxic Household Cleaners

 Ever get a headache or sinus attack while walking down the cleaning aisle at the store?
-Yeah, me too…Sadly, a vast majority of cleaning products are filled with toxic chemicals that contribute to indoor air pollution and have been linked to allergies, headaches/migraines, cancer, autoimmunity and more.
+Yeah, me too…Sadly, many cleaning products are filled with toxic chemicals that contribute to indoor air pollution and have been linked to allergies, headaches/migraines, cancer, autoimmunity and more.

 Truth be told, the best way to protect you and your family is to DIY, but I understand that you don’t always have the time to make your own.
 Neither do we.